Honors in Classics

 - The College of Liberal Arts expects a Thesis to require at least 20 pages of reviewed and revised text.
 Although there is no other required minimum, the Thesis should consist of more substantial output than the College minimum.

-- The final version of the Thesis must be turned in to the Department of Classics Undergraduate Advisor in an electronic (PDF) format or bound copy.
+- The bound copy of the Thesis should be turned in to the Classics Library.

 The Department of Classics participates in the Eta Sigma Phi (National Classics) Honor Society.
 We are the Gamma Sigma Chapter.